sharma1981/liteExchange/README.md

 <a href="https://asciinema.org/a/29km7ksm8ylrne24zkv9ripxu" target="_blank"><img src="https://asciinema.org/a/29km7ksm8ylrne24zkv9ripxu.png" width="589"/></a>

-**2. Overview of multithreading system:** If you look at the source , the concurrency layer ( https://github.com/akhin/cpp_multithreaded_order_matching_engine/tree/master/source/core/concurrent , using concurrent word since MS using concurrency for their own libraries ) , the engine currently is using :
+## <a name="Overview">**2.
+Overview of multithreading system:**

+If you look at the source , the concurrency layer ( https://github.com/akhin/cpp_multithreaded_order_matching_engine/tree/master/source/core/concurrent , using concurrent word since MS using concurrency for their own libraries ) , he engine currently is using :

     - A thread class which you can set stack size and set names for debugging
     - A thread pool with ability to pin threads to CPU cores and avoid hyperthreading